brimdata/zed/docs/zed/README.md

 Because the entire history of branch updates is stored in a transaction journal and each entry contains a timestamp, branch references can be easily navigated by time.
-For example, a list of branches of a pool's past can be created by scanning the branches log and stopping at the largest timestamp less than or equal to the desired timestamp.
-Likewise, a branch can be located in a similar fashion, then its corresponding commit object can be used to construct that data of that branch at that past point in time.
+For example, a list of branches of a pool's past can be created by scanning the internal "pools log" and stopping at the largest timestamp less than or equal to the desired timestamp.
+Then using that historical snapshot of the pools, a branch can be located within the pool using that pool's "branches log" in a similar fashion, then its corresponding commit object can be used to construct the data of that branch at that past point in time.

  > Note that time travel using timestamps is a forthcoming feature.